quicwg/base-drafts/draft-ietf-quic-recovery.md

 validation limits in Section 8.1 of {{QUIC-TRANSPORT}}.
 Doing so at most once for each connection is adequate to quickly recover from a single packet loss.
-Endpoints that do not back off from retransmitting packets in response to unauthenticated data risks creating an infinite exchange of packets.
+Endpoints that do not back off from retransmitting packets in response to unauthenticated data risk creating an infinite exchange of packets.

 Endpoints can also use coalesced packets (see Section 12.2 of
 {{QUIC-TRANSPORT}}) to ensure that each datagram elicits at least one